core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * item:  A schema node, an identity, a module, a submodule or a feature defined using the YANG modeling language.
 * path: A path is a string that identifies a schema node within the schema tree.
 A path consists of the list of consecutive schema node identifier(s) separated by slashes ("/").
 Schema node identifier(s) are always listed from the top-level schema node up to the targeted schema node and could contain namespace information. (e.g. "/ietf-system:system-state/clock/current-datetime")
-* YANG Schema Item iDentifier (SID): Unsigned integer used to identify different YANG items.
+* YANG Schema Item iDentifier (YANG SID or simply SID): Unsigned integer used to identify different YANG items.

 # ".sid" file lifecycle  {#sid-lifecycle}